Faye Robinson

 Faye Robinson (born November 2, 1943) is an African-American soprano.

 A native of Houston, Robinson received her bachelor's degree from Bennett College before beginning her musical studies at Texas Southern University under Ruth Stewart; further studies followed at North Texas State University and in New York with Ellen Faull, after which she debuted as Micaëla at the New York City Opera in 1972.
 While with the company she also sang Liù, Violetta, and the Queen of Shemakha in Le Coq d'Or.
 She auditioned for the San Francisco Opera, receiving first prize.
 For Washington Civic Opera she performed as Violetta and Juliette in 1973; for Opera/South she was Desdemona in 1973 and Adina in 1974.
 1975 found her in Aix-en-Provence, where she appeared to great acclaim in a double-bill of The Impresario and La serva padrona; that same year she returned to her hometown to essay the title role in Lucrezia Borgia.
 For Buenos Aires, in 1980, she sang the three soprano roles in Les contes d'Hoffmann; in 1981 she returned to Mozart, performing Konstanze in Frankfurt and Elettra for the Schwetzingen Festival.
+In 1982 she debuts the title role in Luisa Miller at the Grand Théâtre de Bordeaux.
 Her debut with the Paris Opera, in which she reprised the role of Juliette, came in 1982; in 1991 she once again sang Elettra, this time for Amsterdam.